featured

 some 7 to 10 Nm offshore.
 Typically 10 trips between the loading jetty

-and the bulk carrier would required, to load the ship.
+and the bulk carrier would be required, to load the ship.

 Some 600 000 tonnes of product is expected to be